 to contain all of the resources, we will create in this module.
 We must Name it without

-and replace to our current location like my location is (Central
+space, vm-networks and replace to our current location like my location is (Central

 Canada) in command with the name of the region where you want to create